suzanayesh2/Mastering-JavaScript-in-20-Days/WEEK3/Day3.md

 otherTeacher();
 console.log(teacher);//Kyle
 ```
-- Block scoping is a programming language feature that allows variables to have a scope limited to the block in which they are declared.
+- Block scoping (Encapsulation) is a programming language feature that allows variables to have a scope limited to the block in which they are declared.
 A block is a set of statements enclosed within curly braces {}.
 Variables declared with block scoping are only accessible within the block they are defined in, and they are not visible outside of it.
 - function exampleFunction() {

 ```javascript